Wondering When To Replace Bathroom Items? Find Out Here

 5. Bath Towels

-With proper care, bath towels can last for years before they need to be replaced.
+Wondering how often bath towels should be replaced?
+If they’re well cared for, bath towels can last 1-3 years before you need to think about replacing them.
 If you find your towels have developed a musty smell or aren’t as absorbent as they used to be, try this method to fix them.

 When To Replace: Replace bath towels when they are are frayed, have holes, or are otherwise physically damaged.

 Like bath towels, a good hairbrush can last also last for years with proper care!
-The most important thing with hairbrushes is to keep them clean, which you can learn all about in this post.
+The most important aspect of caring for hairbrushes is keeping them clean.

 When To Replace: Replace your hairbrush when the bristles are damaged or the bed starts cracking.